jcrouser/CSC120-A7/README.md

 `Hashtable`s are a way to store `(key, value)` pairs in Java.
 We'll use store each book's title and author (concatenated together as one `String`, i.e. `"The Lorax by Dr. Seuss"`) as the `key`, and we'll use the corresponding boolean value to record whether or not the book is available (`true`) or currently checked out (`false`).

 ---
-1. Make the `Library` class `extend` the `Building` class, add a `private Hashtable<String, boolean> collection` attribute, and initialize this to an empty `Hashtable<String, boolean>` inside the `Library` constructor.
+1. Make the `Library` class `extend` the `Building` class, add a `private Hashtable<String, Boolean> collection` attribute, and initialize this to an empty `Hashtable<String, Boolean>` inside the `Library` constructor.
 Don't forget to `import java.util.Hashtable`!

 ---
+2. Make sure `Library implements LibraryRequirements`.
+Details for required methods are below.

+---
-2. Write methods to update the `Hashtable` containing the `collection` every time we add/remove a title:
+3. Write methods to update the `Hashtable` containing the `collection` every time we add/remove a title:
 ```
 public void addTitle(String title);
 public String removeTitle(String title); // return the title that we removed